What Is A Contact Tracer & How Can You Become One?

-On April 30th, South Korea reported no new domestic cases of COVID-19.
+On 30th April, South Korea reported no new domestic cases of COVID-19.
 It was a major milestone for a country that, in late February, saw almost 1,000 new cases a day.
-South Korea’s trajectory is an especially potent point of comparison because the first confirmed COVID-19 case in South Korea and in the U.S. were reported on the same day — January 20th.
+South Korea’s trajectory is an especially potent point of comparison because the first confirmed COVID-19 case in South Korea and in the US were reported on the same day — 20th January.

 A large part of the country’s success in containing the spread is thanks to contact tracing.
 Used alongside mass testing and social distancing, it has allowed the country to control the virus without lockdowns or closures of all non-essential businesses.
 Now, as cities like New York see a slowdown of daily confirmed cases, health departments across the nation are hurrying to hire a massive number of contact tracers that experts say are absolutely necessary to prevent a second wave of infections from devastating the country.
 Ahead, we’ve outlined what exactly a contact tracer does, and how you can potentially get involved.